 Section It Out: Breaking your hair into sections, like sides and back, ensures uniform drying.

 Flip It Good: Every now and then, give your hair a good flip.
-It might seem silly, but this small gesture can make a world of difference in speeding up the drying process.
+It might seem silly, but this small gesture can speed up the drying process.

-You've probably heard the age-old advice of brushing your hair a hundred strokes a day for that enviable shine.
+You've probably heard the tale of brushing your hair a hundred times a day for that enviable shine.
 While we're not counting strokes here, there's truth in the idea that proper brushing techniques can lead to healthier and shinier locks, especially if you have thin hair.

-Plus, when you know how to brush your hair properly, it sets a solid foundation ensuring you'll know how to use hair extensions for thin hair seamlessly.
-So, let's dive deep into the art of hair brushing, shall we?
+Plus, when you know how to brush your hair properly, it sets a solid foundation, ensuring you'll know how to use hair extensions for thin hair seamlessly.

-However, a good brush can stimulate blood circulation in the scalp, which, in turn, can encourage new growth and a healthier scalp overall.
+A good brush stimulates blood circulation in the scalp, which, in turn, encourages new growth and a healthier scalp overall.
 One of the best brushes for thin hair, in this context, is the boar bristle brush.
 It's not just a fancy name; there's solid science behind its effectiveness.

 The soft, natural bristles of the boar bristle brush don't just glide through the hair; they massage the scalp.
 As they do, they distribute the scalp's sebum, or natural oils, along the strands of your hair.